-With the exception of the ARSSS (Alternative 2 only), which is an upland site used for soil storage, and LA-2, which is an ocean disposal site s LA-2 and LA-3, the proposed disposal sites consist of water areas within the inner basins and outer harbor that have experienced various levels of development.
-Historical development of these disposal sites has ranged from none (open water areas) to shipping container terminals and shipyard operations to support various Port activities.
+With the exception of the ARSSS (Alternative 2 only), which is an upland site used for soil storage, and LA-2, which is an ocean disposal site, the proposed disposal sites consist of water areas within the inner basins and outer harbor that have experienced various levels of development.
+Historical development of these disposal sites has ranged from none (open water areas) to shipping container terminals and shippard operations to support various Port activities.
 The following briefly summarizes the historical uses of each site.